CppComet/comet-server/docs/wiki-md/en/comet/load-testing-result.md

 # Report about testing of 64,000 connections online

-At previous article we examined the [ how to conduct the stress testing.](comet:load-testing) And here I want to show you how I conducted it by myself, and give its results.
+At previous article we examined the [ how to conduct the stress testing.](comet/load-testing).md And here I want to show you how I conducted it by myself, and give its results.

 ___